Aahan-in-Space/aahan-in-space.github.io/README.md

 GitHub Issues for bugs should start with Issue - ...
 GitHub Issues for features should start with Feature - ...
-Please note in most cases it is preferred for bugs to take priority over features Anyone can create a GitHub Issue
+Please note in most cases it is preferred for bugs to take priority over features Anyone can create a GitHub Issue.
-Before contributing please read the rest of this README.md and the LICENSE.md For this website we use (HyperText Markup Language)HTML.
+Before contributing please read the rest of this README.md and the LICENSE.md.
+Please note we have a GitHub Pages Static HTML workflow enabled, so please make sure your code complies with that.
+For this website we use (HyperText Markup Language)HTML.
 You can use whatver IDE you wish.
 Personally, I am using Microsoft Visual Studio Community 2022.